 Lynn University Arts and Sciences Student Symposium

 College of Arts and Sciences

 Petkovic, K. & Lehman, M. (2019, March 26).
-Individual differences in color perception.
-Poster presentation given at the Arts and Sciences Student Symposium at Lynn University in Boca Raton, FL.
+Individual differences in color perception [Poster presentation].
+College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL, United States.